hoanganhngo610/introduction-R-packages/README.md

 + One `RMarkdown` file
 + One `HTML` file knitted from the markdown file
 + One `.bib` file indicating references for the respective markdown file

+# Technical requirements

+All of the tutorials/source code here are written by `RMarkdown`, which is a part of `RStudio`.
+As a result, in order to display the file or replicate the work/code done in the tutorials, the installation of `RStudio` is required. `Rstudio Desktop` (with Open Source License) can be downloaded at: https://rstudio.com/products/rstudio/download/.

+Moreover, as there are different packages installed, and each of them would be compatible from a certain version of `RStudio`, it is also recommended to install the latest version of the software.
+Currently, the latest version is `1.2.5019`, published on November 1st, 2019.

+At the beginning of each tutorial, there will be a script that checks whether the required packages for that particular tutorial, and then install the missing packages.
+For the sake of the publication of tutorials, in the source code, that chunk is labeled as `eval = FALSE`, which means that while rendering the file into `HTML`, that chunk will not be executed.
+If you want to replicate or apply the tutorials to similar situations,you are encouraged to run that chunk, simply by deleting `eval = FALSE`, or change to `eval = TRUE`.

 # Publication